top of page

 • Making false allegations and complaints about me to the AIOH and RESP-FIT;

-• Using my business name in their Google ads to garner more clicks;
+• Using my business name in their Google ads to garner more clicks and trick people into believing they are affiliated with Fit Tet Victoria;

 • Publicly and prolifically claiming that Fit Test Victoria is "piggybacking" off their reputation and "misleading" the public;